Prevent defense: Packages

 The half-dollar defense has eight defensive backs, no linebackers and three defensive linemen.
 The rare package is used when the offense needs to score a touchdown on the very next play, such as with a desperation Hail Mary pass.
-In theory, dollar defense (nine backs) and twoonie defenses (ten backs) are also possible but, for practical reasons, are almost never used; similar scenarios may involve linebackers replacing defensive linemen.
+The dollar defense (nine backs) and twoonie defenses (ten backs) are also possible in theory.
+They are almost never used for practical reasons.
+Similar scenarios may involve linebackers replacing defensive linemen.

-Professional teams may not have enough defensive backs on the roster to play the quarter or half-dollar defenses, so wide receivers sometimes fill the extra positions, particularly in late-game situations when the receivers' offensive skills can be put to defensive use.
+Professional teams may not have enough defensive backs on the roster in order to play the quarter or half-dollar defenses.
+Wide receivers sometimes fill the extra positions, particularly in late-game situations when the receivers' offensive skills can be put to defensive use.

-When the defense concedes short plays, an offense that can practice clock management effectively can score without executing the long pass the defense seeks to prevent.
+An offense that can practice clock management effectively can score without executing the long pass that the defense seeks to prevent, when the defense concedes short plays.
 Some coaches avoid using the prevent defense and choose instead to continue playing the same defensive schemes that seemed to be working well to that point.
-John Madden once said, "All a prevent defense does is prevent you from winning."
+John Madden once said, "All a prevent defense does is to prevent you from winning."

-By conceding to the offense many easy gains for short yardage but no big play, the prevent defense can make the end of the game uninteresting for fans.
+The prevent defense can make the end of the game uninteresting for fans, by conceding to the offense many easy gains for short yardage without a big play.

 The attempt to prevent a long-yardage play can be a victim of individual effort, as happened to the Denver Broncos in the 2012 AFC Divisional Round playoff game.
-With less than 40 seconds to play, the Baltimore Ravens needed a touchdown to tie the game and faced a third down from their own 30-yard line.
-Broncos safety Rahim Moore allowed Baltimore receiver Jacoby Jones to get behind him and catch a 70-yard touchdown pass from Joe Flacco.
+The Baltimore Ravens needed a touchdown to tie the game, and they were facing a third down from their own 30-yard line.
+Broncos safety Rahim Moore allowed Baltimore receiver Jacoby Jones to get behind him and catch a 70-yard touchdown pass from Joe Flacco, with less than 40 seconds to play.
 The Ravens went on to win the game in double overtime.